Winter weather can often present challenging and, at times, dangerous conditions for people who have a visual impairment.

 Glare can prove a particular problem in winter for people with sight loss because the sun is low in the sky during the morning and late afternoon.
 There is an additional chance of glare if the sun reflects off snow, ice and water on the road.

 There are simple solutions that can help with this issue, such as wearing a brimmed or skip hat and wearing anti-glare shields which cut out the blue light.
-Anti-glare shields come in various colours and styles – it’s best to contact our Family Support Line for advice on getting the correct colour to suit you.

 Dealing with the dark

 Darkness comes with winter’s shorter days.
 This can, of course, be a problem for many people, but especially for those who have a visual impairment.
-It can be especially difficult for people with retinitis pigmentosa (RP), who experience night blindness due to loss of peripheral vision as a result of the condition.
+It can be even more especially difficult for people with retinitis pigmentosa (RP), who experience night blindness due to loss of peripheral vision as a result of the condition.

 If your vision is reduced further by the dark, we recommend that you carry a symbol or guide cane when you’re out and about.
 These canes are small enough to fit into a pocket or handbag, so they can be easily brought out when needed.
 They are also reflective and will help to make any fellow pedestrians or passengers and drivers aware that you have sight loss.
-You may want to have a discussion with your rehabilitation officer about the use of a long cane and training which can enhance your safety and mobility skills.

 Visibility